 This course introduces the theoretical and practical requirements for successful facilitation of a mediation process, with a view to transforming conflicts.
 It aims to build participants’ understanding of the role of mediation facilitators with reference to the possibilities and challenges of dialogue between with civil society actors, political representatives, government officials, religious leaders and others.
-Drawing on the CFG’s extensive experience of working with diverse parties in different contexts, this course uses real-world cases from the MENA, Sahel and Europe to explore conflict-sensitive and culturally-appropriate approaches to mediation facilitation.
+Drawing on the CPI’s extensive experience of working with diverse parties in different contexts, this course uses real-world cases from the MENA, Sahel and Europe to explore conflict-sensitive and culturally-appropriate approaches to mediation facilitation.

 The aim of this training course is to equip participants with: